ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ### Mailbox actions for Office 365 Group mailboxes

-Mailbox auditing on by default brings mailbox audit logging to Office 365 Group mailboxes, but you can't customize what's being logged (you can't add or remove mailbox actions that are logged by any logon type).
+Mailbox auditing on by default brings mailbox audit logging to Office 365 Group mailboxes, but you can't customize what's being logged (you can't add or remove mailbox actions that are logged for any logon type).

 The following table describes the mailbox actions that are logged by default on Office 365 Group mailboxes for each logon type.